Xin You Tai

 Hippocampal dysfunction across neurodegenerative conditions

 My research focus is examining cognitive, and particularly hippocampal, dysfunction across different neurological conditions and ageing.
 I am interested in the electrical disruption as a mechanism of memory problems and network changes in temporal lobe epilepsy and cerebrovascular disease and how this relates to ageing and other neurodegenerative conditions.
+I am also interested in molecular pathways, such as tau-related processes, in conditions such as epilepsy.
 I am also looking to better understand how memory works in healthy individuals including how we shift information from short term to long term memory.

 Impact of sleep duration on executive function and brain structure